Alzheimer’s disease is a growing public health crisis in Alabama. The impact of Alzheimer’s is projected to rise, and the most recent data show:

 Learn more about Alabama: Alzheimer’s Statistics

-, Cognitive Decline
+(PDF), Cognitive Decline

-, Dementia Caregiving
+(PDF), Dementia Caregiving

 Public health spotlight

 In Alabama, the Alabama Department of Public Health had one of its divisions — the Alabama Public Health Training Network — conduct a webcast for public health professionals about Alzheimer’s basics, with a free continuing education unit (CEU) available for state employees.
+The Alabama Department of Public Health mails out topic sheets — on dementia caregiving and the warning signs of Alzheimer’s — to individuals who call for more information.

 State plan overview